Should I Go Back To My Toxic Ex? Or Stay In A Sexless Partnership?

 Advertisement

-I always say, the longest and most intimate relationship you will ever have is the relationship with yourself, so prioritizing that will do wonders for your own self-worth.
+I always say, the longest and most intimate relationship you will ever have is the relationship with yourself, so prioritising that will do wonders for your own self-worth.

 You Got This,